luckyman6/L.E.D./README.md

     <li><a href="#getting-started">Getting Started</a></li>
     <li><a href="#Contributing">Contributing</a></li>
     <li><a href="#Version-History">Version History</a></li>
-    <li><a href="#Contact">Contact</a></li>
     <li><a href="#Acknowledgments">Acknowledgments</a></li>
   </ol>
 </details>

-# History-Pig
+# L.E.D - "Lucky Exfiltration Data"

-A payload to exfiltrate the history of the 2 most popular browsers
+A payload to exfiltrate browsers history files and upload them into the attacker Dropbox Folder.

 ## Description

-This payload will enumerate through the browser directories, looking for the file that stores the history

-These files will be saved to the temp directory

-Finally dropbox will be used to exfiltrate the files to cloud storage
+Since the primary payload only starts a WIN + R console which will override the security execution commands prevention in Powershell, you will have to upload the file named LED.ps1 to your dropbox, and insert the link in the payload.txt file properly as the payload indicates.

+After the command is executed and the LED.ps1 script launches, the files in the Directories listed in LED.ps1 will be uploaded automatically to your Dropbox Folder.
+(Attention: You must have a developer account in Dropbox which allow you to insert the uploading token to the API folder where the exfiltrated files will be uploaded.
+You can find information on this easily online.)

 ## Getting Started